 Congressional candidates must register with a Statement of Candidacy (Form 2) and designate a principal campaign committee within 15 days of becoming a candidate as described.
 Candidates (including incumbents) must file a Statement of Candidacy for each election cycle in which they are candidates.

-House candidates file with the FEC, electronically or by paper.
+All candidates file with the FEC, electronically or by paper.

 The Statement of Candidacy requires a candidate’s signature.
 It collects some basic information, including the candidate's name and address.
 It’s also where candidates authorize any campaign committees working for them.